-Georgia FIRST® LEGO® League Regional Tournament Registration is currently CLOSED!!!
-We will reopen for the 2020-21 season in October 2020.
+Georgia FIRST® LEGO® League Regional Tournament Registration is Open Now 2020-21!!!

 VERY IMPORTANT ANNOUNCEMENT!!!

 Hello everyone, We hopefully have finalized our initial plans for the season and want to get them out to you.
 They remain somewhat fluid based on COVID-19 developments but are fairly settled barring any more surprises!

 There will only be Regional Competitions this year, no Super-Regionals.
 They will be remote, no live face-to-face events.